tbng/codemcp/README.md

 machine (the PATH update hasn't propagated.)
 If this still doesn't work, open System Properties > Environment Variables > System variables > Path and ensure there is an entry for Git.

+Pro tip: if you like to live dangerously, you can change `prod` to `main`.
+If you want to pin to a specific release, replace it with `0.3.0` or similar.

+Pro tip: it is supported to specify only `uvx` as the command, but uvx must be in your global PATH (not just added via a shell profile); on OS X, this is typically not the case if you used the self installer (unless you installed into a system location like `/usr/local/bin`).

 ## Usage